 Oxford Drug Design has identified a new class of antibiotics that have shown promise against a range of key Gram-negative organisms.
 We are currently improving the activity and other properties of these compounds whilst minimizing the chances of resistance arising.

-Working with our partners in the NABARSI consortium, Oxford Drug Design has discovered inhibitors of aaRS enzymes.
-Using our drug-design expertise, we have optimized these compounds to introduce antibacterial activity and developed a backup class of compounds.
+Oxford Drug Design has discovered three series of inhibitors of aaRS enzymes.
+Using our drug-design expertise, we have optimized these compounds to introduce antibacterial activity.
 Our cheminformatics analysis of antibacterial molecules has helped guide us to the right area of chemical space to exhibit antibacterial activity.
 We continue to apply machine-learning techniques to gain a better understanding of antibacterial properties.

-The two compound series have antibiotic activity against Gram-negative pathogens including several key ESKAPE organisms and resistant strains that are urgent and serious threats to public health.
-The compounds are not cross-resistant to existing classes of antibiotics, such as penicillins and fluoroquinolones and we are pursuing novel strategies to minimize the development of resistance, in order to improve clinical utility.
+The three compound series have antibiotic activity against critical Gram-negative pathogens including several key ESKAPE organisms.
+The compounds maintain activity against strains resistant to standard antibiotics that are urgent and serious threats to public health.
+We are pursuing novel strategies to minimize the development of resistance, in order to improve clinical utility.

 We are currently improving potency and spectrum of activity as we advance the compounds towards clinical candidate status.

-This work is partly funded by Innovate UK, the UK's innovation agency, and previously by the European Union Framework Programme 7.
+This work has been partly funded by Innovate UK, the UK's innovation agency, and by the European Union Framework Programme 7.

 Further pre-clinical antibacterial projects focused on novel mechanisms of action and with potential human and veterinary applications complete the Oxford Drug Design pipeline of drug discovery projects.
 Applications to parasitic diseases and other therapeutic areas are also envisaged.